 Straight Talk MD

 In this podcast, Dr. Frank Sweeney attempts to create positive change by exploring hot-button issues in science, medicine, and healthcare.
-Many episodes take a closer look at COVID-19 as well as healthcare in the United States.
+Many episodes take a closer look at healthcare in the United States and include episodes focused on importance of anesthesia in the evolution of surgery.

 Episode length: 20-60 minutes